 What We Do

-The Board of Governors Regenerative Medicine Institute introduces high school students to the exciting world of regenerative medicine with the hopes of inspiring the next generation of scientists.
+The Board of Governors Regenerative Medicine Institute introduces high school students to the exciting world of regenerative medicine with the hope of inspiring the next generation of scientists.

-This motivational program is open to all Los Angeles area high school students and is designed to offer a basic understanding of stem cell research.
-The program is comprised of the following:
+This motivational program is open to all Los Angeles-area high school students and is designed to offer a basic understanding of stem cell research.
+The program is composed of the following:

 High School Lectures

-Throughout the school year, the institute's post-doctoral fellows and researchers will give lectures during a scheduled science class.
+Throughout the school year, the institute's postdoctoral fellows and researchers will give lectures during a scheduled science class.
 The lectures typically include an introduction to the world of regenerative medicine, current stem cell research and technology, which provides students exposure to careers in science.
 We are currently serving high schools within 10 miles of Cedars-Sinai.
 We are eager to expand our lecture outreach to other communities where possible.
 Please email us if you are interested in hosting a scientist in your school.

 High School Research Week